 ) combined with common or leaked passwords.
 XML-RPC makes this worse by amplifying: one XML-RPC request can test hundreds of username-password pairs in a single HTTP call, which is why it is the preferred vector for heavy brute forcing.

 The full mechanics are in brute force attacks on WordPress.
 The mitigations: strong passwords, rename or restrict the login URL, rate-limit at the web server, enable two-factor authentication, disable or restrict XML-RPC, and (at the server level) run fail2ban against the login URL.
+The combined login-hardening checklist – all of these layers plus IP allowlisting

-2. Vulnerable plugins and themes
+2. Vulnerable plugins and themes#

 Most successful WordPress breaches you read about are not core vulnerabilities.
 They are plugin vulnerabilities – usually in a plugin that has not been updated in years, or that was updated but the site owner did not apply the update.
 A single SQL injection or authenticated privilege escalation in a plugin installed on a million sites produces a market of easy targets for weeks after the advisory lands.